Multi-Subarray FD-RIS Enhanced Multi-user Wireless Networks: With Joint Distance-Angle Beamforming: Numerical Simulations

 To further exhibit the advantage of the proposed algorithm in computing efficiency, Fig. \ref{fig:CPU_time} illustrates a comparison of the CPU processing time between the proposed algorithm and the baseline algorithms, namely the ZF scheme and SDR scheme, taking account of varying numbers of subarrays installed on the FD-RIS.
 The simulations are implemented with a CPU processor of Intel(R) Core(TM) i5-10505 CPU @ 3.20GHz.
 From this figure, we can find that the time required by both the proposed scheme and the ZF scheme exhibits a gradual increase between $L=$ 4 and $L=$ 49.
 In contrast, the SDR scheme demonstrates a significant rise as the number of subarrays grows.
 Furthermore, the difference in CPU processing time between the proposed method and the SDR-based scheme becomes increasingly pronounced, exceeding 3800 seconds when $ L =$ 49.
 The showcased performance of the proposed algorithm exhibits a notable edge in computational efficiency and the ability to tackle optimization hurdles in real-world communication systems.

-To verify the distance-angle modulation capability of the multi-subarray FD-RIS, the 3D and 2D patterns of the users' receiving energy distribution with the assistance of FD-RIS are presented in Fig. \ref{fig:pattern}.
+To clearly demonstrate and verify the powerful distance–angle modulation capability of the multi-subarray FD-RIS, the third scenario is adopted as an illustrative example, and the corresponding 3D and 2D patterns of the users’ received energy distribution assisted by the FD-RIS are shown in Fig. \ref{fig:pattern}.
+It is noted that, to facilitate pattern visualization, the elevation angles of all users are assumed identical and fixed at $90^\circ$.
 Specifically, it is observed that the designed FD-RIS demonstrates the capability to manage the incoming signals in both distance and angle dimensions, which can precisely direct the signal energy towards the specific positions of users.
 Furthermore, to emphasize the considerable benefits of the FD-RIS in signal modulation across distance dimensions, we consider a scenario where two users are positioned at equal angles but varying distances, e.g., User 1 and User 3.
 The presented pattern results demonstrate that FD-RIS can accurately transmit the desired signal to the user's location even under scenarios where the users at same direction with different distances.
 This capability, which is unattainable for conventional RIS in far-field communication scenarios, highlights the unique advantages of the FD-RIS.